Stages of Healing for Wounds, Including the Meniscus

 How to Stop the Cycle of Re-Injury

-Blood Circulation Boost also optimizes all of the good things that naturally occur in our bodies.
-Regular treatment with a will send oxygen, nutrients, antibodies and energy directly to the treatment area - boosting the body's natural power to heal itself.
-Increasing natural blood flow is the answer you are looking for to speed the healing process without having to rely on NSAIDs, cortisone injections, or surgery with the hope of repairing an injury.
+Circulatory Boost also optimizes all of the good things that naturally occur in our bodies.
+Regular treatment with a will send oxygen, nutrients and water (basically energy) directly to the treatment area - boosting the body's natural power to heal itself.
+Increasing natural blood flow is the answer you are looking for to speed the healing process without having to rely on NSAIDs, steroid injections, or surgery with the hope of repairing an injury.
 Many of those alternatives mask pain and inflammation - symptoms that occur in your body for a reason.
 They do not truly heal the injured tissue.
 In some cases, they may prolong overall recovery and not allow the body to get what it truly needs.

 Many individuals believe this type of technology is only available in a clinical setting.
 While many clinics and hospitals do utilize the concept, the T•Shellz Wrap® devices are available for home use.
 While this form of treatment is slowly catching on in North America, the truth is, it is a therapy that has been utilized in other societies for decades.

 Scar Tissue & Stretches

 There are other ways to help your scar tissue convert into stronger, more flexible Type I or Type II collagen.
 Regular, consistent movement through rehabilitative exercise will enhance extensibility of tissue.
 This can be achieved through regular physical therapy sessions or advice from your doctor, physician, surgeon, orthopedic specialist or physical therapist.
 Unfortunately, many people cannot afford the time and cost needed to attend physical therapy sessions 3 times a week for several weeks.
 Rehabilitative efforts can be made at home when it is difficult to dedicate time and money to regular PT sessions.
 Inquire with your doctor or physical therapist about getting a stretching regimen that you can perform by yourself at home.